Renzo-Salosagcol/CPSC-323---Parser-Project/README.md

 Compiler Simulation for Syntax Analysis

-This project is developed as part of the coursework for CPSC 323 (Compilers & Languages) at California State University, Fullerton.
+This project is developed as part of the coursework for CPSC 323.
 It includes a compiler simulation that traces input strings over the set {id, +, *, ), (} and ending with $.
 The program uses a provided CFG and parsing table to simulate a stack-based parsing process, outputting the stack operations and determining whether the strings are accepted based on the defined grammar.
 Table of Contents

     Getting Started